aDotInTheVoid/boxcars/docs/report/presentation.md

 ```

 - Mutex can only be accessed when locked.
-- Mutex automaticly unlocked when guard goes out of scope.
+- Mutex automatically unlocked when guard goes out of scope.
 - Lifetime of `&mut T` given out tied to lifetime of guard.